softprops/ls/README.md

       "coda" at "http://repo.codahale.com"
     )

-Or if you are using sbt 0.11.3 or beyond, use the sbt community plugin resolver
+Or if you are using sbt 0.11.3, use the sbt community plugin resolver

     resolvers ++= Seq(
       Resolver.url("sbt-plugin-releases", new URL(